-We have established the position of lead director, which is filled by Mr. Rhodes.
+We have established the position of lead director, which was filled by Mr. Rhodes until March 2020, and is currently held by Mr. Treco.
 The lead director has the following responsibilities, as detailed in the Lead Director charter, adopted by the Board (and also performs any other functions the Board may request):